Matthiessen (1995: 253):

 [1] To be clear, since the Medium of a behavioural clause is a Behaver, interpreting the collocation flap + wing construes wing as conscious.
 The fact that such a collocation occurs in effective material clauses is demonstrated by the agnate clause the young albatross flapped its wings where wings can only be interpreted as the Goal of a material Process.

-[2] To be clear, none of these collocations occurs in behavioural clauses, because none of the Mediums — air, smoke, liquid, medicine — is a Behaver (the Medium of a behavioural Process).
-Moreover, clauses with such collocations are effective, and so the interpretation of such clauses as behavioural is inconsistent with Matthiessen (1995: 211):
+[2] To be clear, none of these collocations occurs in behavioural clauses, because none of the so-called Mediums — air, smoke, liquid, medicine — is a Behaver (the Medium of a behavioural Process).
+Note that if these participants are Mediums, the clauses are effective, which contradicts Matthiessen's characterisation of behavioural clauses as middle.
+If, on the other hand, these participants are Ranges, these are still not behavioural clauses, because the Range of a behavioural clause is a Behaviour, and none of these — air, smoke, liquid, medicine — is a Behaviour.

 No comments: